wkoszek/me/source/blog/2013-02-02-book-dec-is-dead-long-live-dec.md

 layout: layout_book
 ads:
 - <iframe src="http://rcm-na.amazon-adsystem.com/e/cm?lt1=_blank&bc1=FFFFFF&IS2=1&npa=1&bg1=FFFFFF&fc1=000000&lc1=FF0000&t=wojcadamkoszh-20&o=1&p=8&l=as4&m=amazon&f=ifr&ref=ss_til&asins=1576753050" style="width:120px;height:240px;" scrolling="no" marginwidth="0" marginheight="0" frameborder="0"></iframe>
+spellcheck-allow:
+- "accomplishements"
+- "PDP"
+- "Schein"
+- "DEC's"
+- "Lacroute"
+- "Microsystems"
+- "Saviers"
+- "Adaptec"
+- "Bartz"
+- "Autodesk"
 ---

 This position was the next one in terms of hi-tech classics.
-DEC is the company that had put significant ground work for many further accomplishements.
-If there were no DEC, there'd be no PDP.. computer line, and if there was no PDP, who can know if UNIX would have ever been developed?
+DEC is the company that had put significant ground work for many further accomplishments.
+If there were no DEC, there would be no PDP.. computer line, and if there was no PDP, who can know if UNIX would have ever been developed?

 Looks like number of accomplishments coming from DEC are mostly due to the